UCLM-ARCO/uclm-arco.github.io/idm/src/content/news/new-documentation-site.md

 +++
 title = "New IDM documentation site!"

-description = "At last, we have joined efforts and made a new site for \
-maintaining the IDM documentation.
-Of course, feel free \
-to contact us if you have any questions.
+description = "At last, we have joined efforts and made a new site for \n maintaining the IDM documentation.
+Of course, feel free \n to contact us if you have any questions.
 Hope you enjoy it!"

 draft = false
 tags = ["event"]